Lutjanus madras: Taxonomy

 Lutjanus madras was first formally described as Mesoprion madras in 1831 by the French zoologist Achille Valenciennes with the type locality given as Mahé in the Seychelles.
 The specific name madras is the local name for this fish on Mahé.
-The yellowfin snapper (Lutjanus xanthopinnis) which was described from Japan in 2013 was though to account for the Pacific records of L. madras.
+The yellowfin snapper (Lutjanus xanthopinnis) which was described from Japan in 2013 was thought to account for the Pacific records of L. madras.

 Description

 Lutjanus madras has a fusiform, slender body which has a standard length that is 2.6 to 3.1 times as long as the body at its deepest point.
 It has a moderately to gently sloped forehead and the preopercular incision and knob are weakly developed.
 The vomerine teeth are arranged in a triangular patch with a central rearwards extension, or it is diamond shaped, and the tongue has a patch of grain-like teeth.
 The dorsal fin has 10-11 spines and 13-14 soft rays while the anal fin contains 3 spines and 8-9 soft rays.
 The rear of the dorsal fin and the anal fin have an angular profile, the pectoral fins have 16-17 rays and the caudal fin is truncate or weakly emarginate.
 This fish attains a maximum total length of 30 cm, although 20 cm is more typical.
 The colour of the upper back is brownish, the flanks are whitish marked with a series of very thin yellow longitudinal lines, one on each scale row on the lower half of the body.
 Above the lateral line there are fine brownish lines running diagonally.
 The fins, other than the pelvic fins which are whitish or very light yellow, are yellow.